 The altars to Selene were few and far between.
 There existed an oracular sanctuary for her in Laconia, near Thalamai.
 It was devoted to Selene, under the name Pasiphae, and to Helios.
 She also had a statue, alongside Helios, in the public marketplace of Elis.
 Selene had an altar at Pergamon, at the sanctuary of Demeter, the goddess of spring.
 This she shared with her siblings and other goddesses like Nyx.

 The moon, in the ancient world, was heavily associated with certain kinds of ‘womanly’ issues, fertility, and healing.
 The menstrual cycles were known as ‘moon cycles’ in many cultures of the world, measured as they were by the monthly lunar calendar.
-Many people believed that labor and childbirth was easiest during the full moon and prayed to Selene for aid.
+Many people believed that labor and childbirth were easiest during the full moon and prayed to Selene for aid.
 This eventually led to the identification of Selene with Artemis, also associated with fertility and the moon in various ways.

 Mystery Cults and Love Magic

-Selene was, while not worshiped openly, apparently the object of many spells and invocations addressed to her by young women.
+Selene was, while not worshiped openly, apparently, the object of many spells and invocations addressed to her by young women.
 Both Theocritus in his second Idyll and Pindar write about how young women would pray to or invoke spells in the name of the moon goddess for help with their love lives.
 This might have had a role in the later identification of Selene with Hecate, who was, after all, the goddess of witchcraft and spells.

 The Legacy of Selene in the Modern World